Community Group Affiliations (CORE)

-- Sport Group - for structured groups and organizations that operate competitive and non-competitive streams and utilize significant facility time, who meet all of the criteria under the CORE applicants section; operate under the authority of a volunteer board or executive committee comprised of no less than five (5) duly elected members who must all be residents of Oakville; hold an annual general meeting where the board or executive is elected from the general membership through a democratic process and has written by-laws or operating guidelines; is a member in good standing with a Provincial and Multi Sport Organization specific to the sport it pursues, where one exists; has been operating for at least one year and can provide, upon request, financial statements for the previous year and a budget for the next operating year, signed by two authorized signing officers or an independent certified accounting firm.
+For structured groups and organizations that operate competitive and non-competitive streams and utilize significant facility time, who meet all of the criteria under the CORE applicants section; operate under the authority of a volunteer board or executive committee comprised of no less than five duly elected members who must all be residents of Oakville; hold an annual general meeting where the board or executive is elected from the general membership through a democratic process and has written by-laws or operating guidelines; is a member in good standing with a provincial and multi-sport organization specific to the sport it pursues, where one exists; has been operating for at least one year and can provide, upon request, financial statements for the previous year and a budget for the next operating year, signed by two authorized signing officers or an independent certified accounting firm.
 Groups with expenditures over $100,000 can provide an audited financial statement.

 CORE membership allows groups to utilize Oakville-based school board facilities and receive priority status for facility access as outlined in the Facility Allocation policy.
 For youth organizations, CORE membership provides preferred rental rates for arenas, pools, and sport fields.
 QEPCCC Cultural Group membership provides preferred rental rates for cultural rooms at QEPCCC.

 - free group listing in the Parks, Recreation and Culture program guide

 - direct link to member sites from town website

 - priority status of ice, fields and school rentals